Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Method

 \subsection{Pre-train with Camera-Specific Alignment}

-\smallsec{Preprocessing.} In order to promote the network to become a fast adapter, we first pre-train our network utilizing virtual cameras.
-Given the number of virtual cameras $m$ and parameter space (formulated as $\mathcal{S}$), for the $k$-th camera, we select the $k$-th $m$ bisection points of each parameter range and combine them to obtain a virtual camera.
-With the data augmented by the synthetic noise, we can pre-train our network based on several virtual cameras, forcing the network to learn the common knowledge.
+\smallsec{Preprocessing.} We initiate the pre-training stage using virtual cameras to induce the network to function as a fast adapter.
+Given the number of virtual cameras $m$ and the parameter space (formulated as $\mathcal{S}$), for the $k$-th camera, we select the $k$-th $m$ bisection points for each parameter range and combine them to construct a virtual camera.
+Augmenting the data with synthetic noise, we can pre-train our network based on multiple virtual cameras, compelling the network to acquire common knowledge.

-\smallsec{Camera-Specific Alignment.} As shown in \figref{fig:archs}, during the pre-training process, we introduce our Camera-Specific Alignment (CSA) module, which focuses on adjusting the distribution of input features.
-In the baseline model, a $3\times 3$ convolution followed by leaky-ReLU~\cite{xu2015empirical} is the main component.
-To reflect features from different virtual cameras into a shared space, a multi-path alignment layer is inserted before each convolution.
-Each path is the CSA corresponding to the $k$-th camera, aligning the distribution of the $k$-th camera-specific feature into a shared space.
-Let feature of the $k$-th virtual camera be $F=(f_1,...,f_c)\in \mathcal{R}^{B\times C\times H\times W}$.
-Formally, the $k$-th branch contains a weight $W^k=(w^k_1,...,w^k_c)\in \mathcal{R}^{C}$ and a bias $b^k=(b^k_1,...,b^k_c)\in \mathcal{R}^{C}$, operating channel-wise linear projection to $F$, denoted by $Y=W^kF + b^k$. ${W^k}(k=1,...,m)$ are initialized as $\mathbf{1}$ and ${b^k}(k=1,...,m)$ are initialized as $\mathbf{0}$, with no effect on the the $3\times 3$ convolution at the beginning.
-During training, data augmented by the noise of the $k$-th virtual camera will be fed into the $k$-th path for aligning, and into a shared $3\times 3$ convolution for further processing.
+\smallsec{Camera-Specific Alignment.} As depicted in \figref{fig:archs}, within the pre-training process, we introduce our Camera-Specific Alignment (CSA) module, which focuses on adjusting the distribution of input features.
+In the baseline model, a $3\times 3$ convolution followed by leaky-ReLU~\cite{xu2015empirical} constitutes the primary component.
+A multi-path alignment layer is inserted before each convolution of the network to align features from different virtual cameras into a shared space.
+Each path represents the CSA corresponding to the $k$-th camera, aligning the $k$-th camera-specific feature distribution into a shared space.
+Let the feature of the $k$-th virtual camera be $F_k\in \mathcal{R}^{B\times C\times H\times W}$.
+Formally, the $k$-th branch contains a weight $W_k\in \mathcal{R}^{C}$ and a bias $b_k\in \mathcal{R}^{C}$, performing {\textbf{channel-wise}} linear projection, denoted by $Y=W_kF + b_k$. ${W_k}$ are initialized as $\mathbf{1}$, and ${b_k}$ are initialized as $\mathbf{0}$, with no effect on the $3\times 3$ convolution at the beginning.

+During training, data augmented by the noise of the $k$-th virtual camera is fed into the $k$-th path for alignment and a shared $3\times 3$ convolution for further processing.
 The detailed pre-training pipeline is described in \algref{alg1}.